“Our Only Hope”: Black Women and the 1969 Rent Strike

 Guest Curator Spotlight: Candace Borders

 Candace Borders is a PhD Candidate in American Studies and African American Studies at Yale University.
-Borders received a BA in American Culture Studies from Washington University in St. Louis in 2017 where she was also a Mellon Mays Fellow.
-Her research considers how African-American women experience and theorize their lives at the nexus of race, gender, sexuality, and the state.
+She received a BA in American Culture Studies from WashU in 2017, where she was an Ervin Scholar and Mellon Mays Fellow.
+Borders’s research considers how African-American women experience and theorize their lives at the nexus of race, gender, sexuality, and the state.

 Borders’s dissertation, “Remaking Place: Black Women and a Politics of Refusal in St. Louis,” tells an interdisciplinary history of Black women’s quotidian and large-scale public housing activism.
-As an arts educator and curator, Borders has worked in various roles at the Yale University Art Gallery and the Contemporary Art Museum St. Louis.
-Her published writing on the public housing rent strike of 1969 can be found in the edited volume Living Room: Architecture, Gender, Theory, forthcoming from gta Verlag Zürich in Fall 2024.
+As an arts educator and curator, she has worked in various roles at the Yale University Art Gallery and the Contemporary Art Museum St. Louis.
+You can find Borders’s published writing on the public housing rent strike of 1969 in the edited volume In the Daylight of Our Existence: Essays on Architecture, Gender, and Theory forthcoming from gta Verlag Zürich in Fall 2024.